hlfredoutrodot/simplealarmclock/README.md

 # Warning & Project status

-I develop this project on my free time, this git is public but th project is still in progress.
+I develop this project on my free time, this git is public but the project is still in progress.
 So warning the PCB was not tested.

 ## Parts list